-- 2. Two topological spaces are the same if they are homeomorphic. - 3.
-Two metric spaces are the same if they are isometric. - 4.
-Two categories are the same if they are equivalent. - 5.
-Two rings, graphs, posets, functor algebras, ... are the same if ...
+- 2. Two topological spaces are regarded to be the same if they are homeomorphic. - 3.
+Two metric spaces are regarded to be the same if they are isometric. - 4.
+Two categories are regarded to be the same if they are equivalent. - 5.
+Two rings, graphs, posets, functor algebras, ... are regarded to be the same if ...